OUTLINE

 Even when using a GPU there are still operations carried out on the CPU.
 Some of these operations have been written to take advantage of multiple CPU-cores such as data loading.
 Try different values for --cpus-per-task in combination with using a DataLoader to see if you get a speed-up:

-On each TigerGPU node there is a 7:1 ratio of CPU-cores to GPUs.
-Try doing a set of runs where you vary <T> from 1 to 7 to find the optimal value.
 Almost all PyTorch scripts show a significant performance improvement when using a DataLoader.
 In this case try setting num_workers equal to <T>.
-For the MNIST example above with <T> equal 4 and num_workers=4, there is a significant speed-up.
-Watch this video to learn about writing a custom DataLoader.
+Watch this video to learn about writing a custom DataLoader or read this PyTorch webpage.

 GPU Utilization